How Well Do Disinfectants Work?

 - The next day you will cleanse each section of the cutting board with a different disinfectant and then culture the bacteria from each section on a nutrient agar plate.

-- Prepare your disinfectant solutions by numbering six small cups #1-6 using your permanent marker.
+- Wear a new pair of gloves.
+Prepare your disinfectant solutions by numbering six small cups #1-6 using your permanent marker.
 Each numbered cup will match one section of your cutting board fomite.

 - Fill each cup with a different disinfectant solution and write it in a data table.
 You should fill the first cup with water as a negative control.